jHLuno/Epub2Pdf-Converter/README.md

 # Epub2Pdf-Converter

 A small web app for converting one `.epub` file into one `.pdf` file.
+Because a lot of converters don't work properly with some types of books.
+Check it here (https://epub2pdf.up.railway.app/)

 ## Requirements